The Springboks will head to the Rugby World Cup with 13 FNB Varsity Cup and Shield graduates.

-Herschel Jantjies (UWC 2017) was among the most recent graduates to debut for the Springboks but shone so bright during The Rugby Championship that his plane ticket became a non-debatable.
+Herschel Jantjies (UWC 2017) was among the most recent graduates to debut for the Springboks but shone so bright during this year's The Rugby Championship that his plane ticket became undebatable.

 The scrumhalf isn’t the only player to have risen from the second tier Varsity Shield all the way to national team, as prop Trevor Nyakane (CUT 2011-12) and winger S’bu Nkosi (UKZN 2016) also did so.